-Dissolved oxygen readings in the brooks for 2022 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth.
+Dissolved oxygen readings in the brooks for 2023 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth.
 Note that dissolved oxygen is lowest before 8 am; mid-day sampling usually represents best-case conditions.

-pH in the brooks was slightly more acidic than historical averages.
+pH in the brooks was not significantly different than historical averages.

-E. coli measured in 2022 were below the Maine DEP instantaneous criterion of 236 col/100mL and the geometric mean of 64 col/100mL.
+E. coli measured in 2023 was below the Maine DEP instantaneous criterion of 236 col/100mL and the geometric mean of 64 col/100mL for all three brooks.
+E. coli in Cold Brook was higher-than-normal compared to the historic average, which may be attributed to the record wet season.

-Total phosphorus in the brooks has remained relatively stable over time, with greater variability historically in Boulder Brook, though total phosphorus in Great Brook and Cold Brook in 2022 was abnormally elevated above historic averages.
+Total phosphorus in the brooks has remained relatively stable over time, with greater variability historically in Boulder Brook.